Nerajno/100daysofcodelog/docs/log7.md

 **Progress:**
 - JS30 ~> Completed exercises 20 && 21 and made notes
-- Tinkering with the layout and functionality of portfoilio 2
+- Tinkering with the layout and functionality of portfolio V2

 ## 7. Portfolio Wrk V2 && JS30 (Native Speech Recognition